 When Shawn Achor was a graduate student in psychology at Harvard, he served as an academic proctor, a role that required him to have hundreds of conversations with the incoming freshmen.

 During their informal get-togethers, Achor began to notice traits that set the most successful young Harvard students apart.
 It was an insight that, in time, would completely overturn all his previous assumptions about success.

 He realized that the Harvard freshmen who were most likely to excel were not those who buried themselves in the library stacks, grimly intent on grinding out good grades.
 The most successful students were the happiest and most socially adept.
 They interacted with their peers, formed study groups, continually asked questions, and approached their studies in a spirit of joyous exploration.
 They were connected, engaged, and were skilled communicators.

-Achor is the author of an influential book, The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work.
+Achor is the author of an influential best-selling book, The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work.

 Achor ended up teaching the most popular course at Harvard, on the principles of positive psychology.
-Today, he applies his findings about the links between happiness and success to help corporate executives advance their careers and transform their companies’ cultures.
+Today he applies his findings about the links between happiness and success to help corporate executives advance their careers and transform their companies’ cultures.